Rachel-Tookey/RecordShop_Security_Project/documentation/overview.md

 ### Summary of the App

-The **CD Store Database App** is designed to manage purchases and records in a music store.
+The **Record Shop Database App** is designed to manage purchases and records in a music store.

-The application allows users to track customer purchases and manage inventory records, it also stores more specific details about the records such as:
+The application allows users to search for stock and make a purchase.
+It also stores more specific details about the records such as:
-- Record ID
+- Record Id
 - Name
 - Artist
 - Quantity
 - Price

+For the purchase, it stores:
+- Purchase Id
+- Customer name
+- Record Id
+- Price
+- Date

 ### Application Requirements

+Minimal Viable Product:

 1. **Purchase Management:**
    - Ability to create, read, and update purchases.
    - Each purchase must include:
-     - Purchase ID
      - Customer Name
      - Item ID
-     - Price
+     - Price (with optional discount applied)
      - Purchase Date
-     - Discount code (optional)

 2. **Record Management:**